 Have you ever tried something new only to find that you’re not an expert right away?
 Do you get discouraged and give up right away?
 Or do you keep at it until you achieve your goals?
-The key to achieving your goals is having the confidence to keep moving forward and a great way to practice that is with these 5 confidence boosting yoga poses.
+The key to achieving your goals is having the confidence to keep moving forward and a great way to practice that is with this 5 confidence boosting yoga poses.

 If you’re anything like me, you’re starting this year off with some pretty great health and fitness goals.